 Finally, when you have surpassed Engagement Level 3, a lot of barriers will have been demolished.
 This makes it much easier for you to request links and social shares in a much more direct manner, but never forget to be respectful at all times.
 Influencers get asked for all sorts of favors — all day, every day.

-This is one of my favorites!
+This is one of my favorite link building strategies!
 And although a great tactic for anybody, it is especially valuable for larger businesses with presence and clout.
 I used this method while developing the SEO strategy of an international construction company.

 It involves discovering where you have been mentioned and simply requesting a link instead of settling for an unlinked brand mention.
 Simple, right?
 Yet, immensely powerful — depending on how large and/or reputable a company you run.